 Dealing with trading isolation

-Forex trading strategies are not just about the charts and technical analysis.
+Forex trading strategies are not just about the charts, technical analysis and volatility caused by economic news.
 Having the right mindset can play a huge role in trading success.
 One of the key reasons why it’s so difficult for beginner traders to survive their early learning period, is down to one single fact.
 We’re trying to build a very important set of skills under pressure, and we’re doing it in isolation.

 Trading isn’t a skill that is casually picked up.
 We need to become professional and fast, because both our lives and our livelihoods are likely to be impacted.
 Becoming a trader will also affect the people around us and could also damage our health.
 It’s not like learning a new language, or taking up a new sport.

 All of these factors will weigh upon our mind.
 But the crucial issue is that we are trying to master this very demanding skill in isolation, when we really need as much feedback as possible.

 How do we get really good at something that’s tricky to develop if we don’t know what we’re doing, and we have nobody else to talk to about it?
 Trading is a real world, real time learning environment – you can’t learn it at university.
 It’s both art and a science.
 There is no way you can just sit in that online environment and develop the skills instantly.
 And because you are mostly retail traders, working from home, you can’t sit in a bank trading floor and pick up the trade from experienced traders.

 It really comes down to this: as new traders, we don’t know if we’re doing well.
 We don’t know if we’re doing the right stuff.
 Sometimes we stick to the rules, and sometimes we bend them a little.
 And then the results are inconsistent.
 Because we can make money when we bend the rules, and we can lose money when we stick to the rules.
 Or the opposite.
 New traders often don’t know where they stand (or sit).